Below are our policies concerning the use of our network and copyright.

 ResTek does not monitor the content of your online activities.
 However, there are companies and organizations (like the RIAA) that locate people who are downloading or distributing copyrighted materials.

 Copyright violation is a serious crime, and you should research copyright law if you want to know the possible legal consequences.
 ResTek’s policy upon notification of a copyright infringement is:

 - You will be notified via MyWestern email of the violation.

 - The incident is entered into the housing conduct system.

-- You will meet with your Resident Director to discuss the issue and appropriate sanctions.
+- You will meet with your Resident Director or Assistant Resident Director to discuss the issue and appropriate sanctions.